 Con API doesn't allow custom widgets in chat

 Con "Native" desktop apps are web apps

-While it's great that Slack provides installable apps for Windows, OS X, and Linux, they're just the Slack web app wrapped in Electron shell.
+While it's great that Slack provides installable apps for Windows, macOS, and Linux, they're just the Slack web app wrapped in Electron shell.
 This means they don't offer the same level of native UX that a truly native toolkit app would.

 Con No built-in video chat yet

 While Slack has no built-in video chat, it integrates with Hangouts and enable such functionality.
 Additionally, recent acquisition of Screenhero promises eventual built-in support for audio and video conferencing.

 Con Prioprietary (non-free/libre)